awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

 }
 ```

 By default, Lambda polls up to 10 messages in your queue at once and sends that batch to your function\.
-To avoid invoking the function with a small number of records, you can tell the event source to buffer records for up to five minutes by configuring a batch window\.
-Before invoking the function, Lambda continues to poll messages from the SQS standard queue until batch window expires, the [payload limit](gettingstarted-limits.md) is reached or full batch size is reached\.
+To avoid invoking the function with a small number of records, you can tell the event source to buffer records for up to 5 minutes by configuring a batch window\.
+Before invoking the function, Lambda continues to poll messages from the SQS standard queue until the batch window expires, the [invocation payload size quota](gettingstarted-limits.md) is reached, or the configured maximum batch size is reached\.

 **Note**
 If you're using a batch window and your SQS queue contains very low traffic, Lambda might wait for up to 20 seconds before invoking your function\.
 This is true even if you set a batch window lower than 20 seconds\.